AVSLab/basilisk/docs/source/Install/installOnMacOS.rst

       If you are upgrading from a version of Basilisk prior to 1.8.0, be sure to delete the ``.conan`` folder in your home directory to create a clean copy compatible with the current build system.

-- The following python packages are the minimum required packages for Basilisk.
-They are installed and checked for the correction version in the steps below.
+- The required python packages for Basilisk will be installed automatically when running ``conanfile.py``.

-  - .. include:: ../bskPkgRequired.txt

 -  `Optional Packages:` The above directions install the Basilisk base software.
 There are a series of :ref:`optional packages<installOptionalPackages>` that enhance this capability, including ``pytest`` to run an automated test suite of unit and integrated tests.